jonas089/L2-sequencer/README.md

 :green_heart: Support the Dev on [Ethereum](https://etherscan.io/address/0x595208520ec81234095bFe62eb52B4fc2A7e4928) :green_heart:

 # Recommended: Run an sqlite Network Automatically: Docker Support
-I began taking this passion project quite serious, so I added an SQLite DB to store Blocks and Transactions.
+I began taking this passion project quite seriously, so I added an SQLite DB to store Blocks and Transactions.
 Transactions are still read as a single chunk so the txpool for each Block must fit in memory, I do intend to change this.

 To run the docker image with 2 nodes that will each have a db e.g. node-1.sqlite, node-2.sqlite where the temporary txpool and all